Natal Rio Grande Do Norte, Brazil Travel Guide

 Procedures handled onboard or upon disembarkation at the harbor.

 Exit fees for flights abroad from Brazil are typically included in the airline ticket price.
 You will not pay separate cash exit fees upon departure.
-For domestic flights, arrive at Governador Aluízio Alves International Airport (NAT) at least 1.5-2 hours before scheduled departure.
+For domestic flights, arrive at Governador Aluízio Alves International Airport (NAT) at least 1.5-TWO hours prior to the scheduled departure time.
 For international flights, arrive at least THREE hours beforehand.
 Check-in online when possible.
 Allow extra time for potential traffic to the airport, especially during peak hours.
-The journey from Ponta Negra may take 45 a short time to an hour or more during busy times.
+The journey from Ponta Negra can take up 45 a short time to an hour or more during busy times.

-NAT airport offers various facilities for departing travelers.
-These include check-in counters, security screening, departure lounges, duty-free shops, various retail stores, restaurants, and cafes.
+NAT the airport has various facilities for departing travelers.
+These include check-over the counter, security screening, departure lounges, duty-free shops, various retail stores, restaurants, and cafes.
 VIP lounges are also available for eligible passengers.
-The main bus terminal also provides waiting areas, snack bars, and restrooms.
+The main bus terminal additionally gives waiting areas, snack bars, and restrooms.

 Stay informed about flight deals.
 Visit Dollar Flight Club